 Sponsored by Swyftx New Zealand.
-Trade 280+ cryptocurrencies with NZD deposit and withdrawals, $1 minimum orders, a feature-packed app, two factor security and downloadable tax reports.
-The only NZ crypto exchange you need.
+Trade 300+ cryptocurrencies with NZD deposits, earn yield and setup auto recurring orders for dollar cost averaging.
+All with a feature-packed app, two factor security and downloadable tax reports.

 Cryptocurrency adoption may have exponentially increased over the last year, but it remains one of the riskiest asset classes for investors today.
 For most investors, there are generally two aspects to this risk.

 - The first is the volatility of cryptocurrency prices.
 Unfortunately, as investors, we have little control over this.

 - The second is the security of digital assets.
 Now this, we have control over.

 Cryptocurrencies are digital assets.
 Like anything digital, there are numerous ways that they can be exploited.
 This is a new market for many investors, which means that it is an easier sector to target with scams and security breaches.
 While crypto security has moved mountains since Bitcoin entered the scene in 2008, the more personal security steps you can implement to protect your cryptocurrency portfolio, the better.